 We are predominantly uninsured for losses and interruptions caused by terrorist acts and acts of war.
-If international political instability continues or increases, our business and results of operations could be harmed.
+If international political instability or geopolitical tensions continue or increase, our business and results of operations could be harmed.

 The threat of terrorism targeted at, or acts of war in, the regions of the world in which we do business increases the uncertainty in our markets.
 Any act of terrorism or war that affects the economy or the industries we serve could adversely affect our business.
-Increased international political instability in various parts of the world, disruption in air transportation and further enhanced security measures as a result of terrorist attacks may hinder our ability to do business and may increase our costs of operations.
+Increased international political instability or geopolitical tensions in various parts of the world, disruption in air transportation and further enhanced security measures as a result of terrorist attacks may hinder our ability to do business and may increase our costs of operations.
 We maintain significant operations in Israel.
 Since the establishment of the State of Israel in 1948, a number of armed conflicts have taken place between Israel and its Arab neighbors, and a state of hostility varying in degree and intensity has led to security and economic challenges for Israel.
 In addition, some of our employees in Israel are obligated to perform annual reserve duty in the Israel Defense Forces, and may be called to active military duty in emergency circumstances.
 We cannot assess the impact that emergency conditions in Israel in the future may have on our business, operations, financial condition or results of operations, but it could be material.
-Instability in any region could directly impact our ability to operate our business (or our customers' ability to operate their businesses), cause us to incur increased costs in transportation, make such transportation unreliable, increase our insurance costs, and cause international currency markets to fluctuate.
-Instability in the region could also have the same effects on our suppliers and their ability to timely deliver their products.
-If international political instability continues or increases in any region in which we do business, our business and results of operations could be harmed.
+Instability in any region could directly impact our ability to operate our business (or our customers' ability to operate their businesses), cause us to incur increased costs in transportation, make such transportation unreliable, increase our insurance costs, and cause international political instability and geopolitical tensions continue or increase in any region in which we do business and their ability to timely deliver their products.
+If international political instability and geopolitical tensions continue or increase in any region in which we do business, our business, our business, our business continue or increase in any region in which we do business and results of operations could be harmed.
 We are predominantly uninsured for losses and interruptions caused by terrorist acts and acts of war.